Homemade Buttermilk Biscuits

 Step-By-Step Instructions

-Step 1: Add the flour, sugar, baking powder, and salt to the bowl.
+Step 1: Add the flour, baking powder, and salt to the bowl.
 Mix it together and add softened butter.

 Start mixing the butter in with a fork or a pastry blender until it creates little pea shapes in the flour.
 You can see in the picture above what it will start to look like.